MFTabriz/slabcc/readme.rst

 Example
 --------
-The following examples list the `input parameters`_ to be defined in `slabcc.in` file, assuming the VASP outputs (LOCPOT and CHGCAR files) to be in the same directory.
+The following examples list the input parameters to be defined in `slabcc.in` file, assuming the VASP outputs (LOCPOT and CHGCAR files) to be in the same directory.
+Please read the `manual.html <http://htmlpreview.github.io/?https://github.com/MFTabriz/slabcc/blob/master/manual.html>`_ for complete list of the input parameters.

 1. **Minimum input**: The program models the extra charge with a Gaussian charge distribution localized around the position (``charge_position= 0.24  0.56  0.65``) in a slab model with normal direction of (``normal_direction = y``) and surfaces at (``interfaces = 0.25  0.75``).
 The dielectric tensor inside of the slab is assumed to be isotropic (``diel_in = 4.8``)::